2nd Doses of COVID-19 Vaccinations

 22/03/2021: If you had your first dose of the Covid vaccination (Pfizer or Astra Zeneca) at the Pavilion, it is anticipated that 2nd doses will be delivered at 11-12 weeks post first vaccination.
 BEMS are currently working hard behind the scenes to get this ready.
 You will be invited by us once the clinics are ready for us to book.

 If you had your first dose of the Covid vaccination elsewhere such as the Bath Racecourse, you will have already booked your 2nd dose.
 If you do not have a booking, you can contact them in the same way you booked your first appointment.

 We are working in collaboration with 8 other city centre Practices to deliver the Covid Vaccination Programme this winter/spring.
 This programme is being project managed by BEMS (Bath Enhanced Medical Services), a GP alliance, non-for-profit organisation and is being delivered at the Pavilion on North Parade Road (next to the sports centre).
 This grouping of Practices is called a Local Vaccination Centre.
-This is not to be confused with the Mass Vaccination Centres (such as Bristol Ashton Gate).
-If you have received a letter inviting you to book an Covid vaccination at Ashton Gate but you would prefer to wait and receive the vaccination in Bath, you do not need to do anything.
+This is not to be confused with the Mass Vaccination Centres (such as Bristol Ashton Gate or the Bath Racecourse).
+If you have received a letter inviting you to book an Covid vaccination at Ashton Gate or the Racecourse but you would prefer to wait and receive the vaccination at the Pavilion, you do not need to do anything.
 Please do not contact the Practice to book a vaccination, we will contact you.